If a Product Says BPA-Free, Does that Mean It's Safe?

 Let's get right to the point, while BPA-free is a great step forward and shows how customers can call for big commercial and policy change, BPA-free isn't always quite what it seems.

-If you want a little refresher about what BPA is and how it can affect your health, read our article about what BPA is first.
+If you want a little refresher about what BPA is and how it can affect your health, read our article on BPA first.

-Now that you're all refreshed, we can explain why plastic bottles and containers marked BPA-free, while an improvement, might not mean you are completely in the clear.
-BPA is an acronym that stands for bisphenol A. This was really common in products because it works well to harden plastic and create a lining that keep food from affecting and eroding metal in canned goods.
-But, there are hundreds of different types of bisphenols.
-Bisphenol A was the most popular, but once society realized how much it can affect health, people started to call for a change.
-(Side note: this is awesome, we love it, and personally think everyone should do this more often.
-Tell brands what you do and don't want, they do listen.)
+Now that you're all caught up, we can explain why products labeled BPA-free, while maybe an improvement, might still contain harmful chemicals.
+BPA is an acronym that stands for bisphenol A. BPA is a synthetic chemical that is added to harden plastics and is also used in can linings to keep food from eroding metal in canned goods.
+But, there are hundreds of different types of bisphenols besides just BPA.
+Bisphenol A was once the most widely used in everyday products like baby bottles and canned soups, but as scientists began to identify harmful health effects from BPA exposure, a chorus of calls emerged, demanding that companies remove BPA from these products.
+(Side note: this is awesome, tell brands what you do and don't want, and they do listen.)

 "The problem was never with BPA.
 It's not that it's a chemical that looks funny to me, it's that it's estrogenic.
 So, replacing it with something else that is estrogenic just so that [a company] can say 'yay, no more BPA,' was never the point.
 At least not for me.
 I am interested in estrogens, and that's where we missed the mark," says Dr. Vandenberg, Assistant Professor and Graduate Program Director at the School of Public Health and Health Sciences at University of Massachusetts Amherst.

-While BPA-free is a step in the right direction, what we really want is products that are bisphenol and estrogen-mimicking chemicals free.
+While BPA-free is a step in the right direction, what we really want is products that are not only free of all bisphenols, but also of any estrogen-mimicking chemicals.

 To avoid accidentally getting BPA-free products that are hiding estrogenic replacements, we recommend trying to reduce the amount of plastic in your life, especially in items that come in contact with food and drinks.
 When it comes to water bottles and baby bottles, look for glass or stainless steel.
 Instead of keeping leftovers in plastic containers, try for glass, stainless steel, or silicone options (see our food storage roundup for inspiration).
 If you are still looking for the right one, start keeping leftovers on ceramic plates or in bowls covered with aluminum foil or cloth and wax wraps.
 Look for frozen foods instead of canned foods.
 While frozen fruits and vegetables often come in plastic, we explain why it's better over here.
-There are lots of other easy swaps you can make, and we talk about a bunch of them throughout the site.
+There are lots of other easy swaps you can make.